ReadAlongs/OpenSamples/fin/README.md

 Creating a phonetic mapping
 ---------------------------

-I will make a read-along of the poem "Hyvä on hiihtäjän hiihdellä" by Eino Leino. which can be found online at [WikiSource](https://fi.wikisource.org/wiki/Hyv%C3%A4_on_hiiht%C3%A4j%C3%A4n_hiihdell%C3%A4):
+I am going to make a read-along of the poem "Hyvä on hiihtäjän hiihdellä" by Eino Leino. which can be found online at [WikiSource](https://fi.wikisource.org/wiki/Hyv%C3%A4_on_hiiht%C3%A4j%C3%A4n_hiihdell%C3%A4):

     Hyvä on hiihtäjän hiihdellä,